Dropbox Smart Sync allows team members to easily free up hard drive space on their computers by moving files and folders to the cloud (online-only).

 As an admin, you can also:

-Working with our partners, we're powering a new era of collaboration.
 The robust Dropbox API is used by hundreds of third parties to develop applications that work seamlessly with Dropbox.
-From Google, Microsoft, and Adobe to Zoom, Slack, and Salesforce (among others), there’s likely a Dropbox integration to help your team stay in flow and avoid switching between tools.
-Connect third-party apps to your team’s Dropbox Business accounts.
+From Google, Microsoft, and Adobe to Zoom, Slack, and Salesforce (among others), there’s likely a Dropbox integration to help your team stay focused and avoid switching between tools.

 Dropbox supports a network of API endpoints to expedite your administrative workflow and help your apps integrate with Dropbox.
 Review APIs and build your apps.